lhanson/possum/Readme.md

 mechanisms from the AsciiPanel code into a more general class for all renderers to leverage.
 But in the meantime, I'll describe how `AsciiPanelRenderingSystem` works.

+### Active rendering

+Rather than coupling visible entities to `AWT`'s passive rendering strategy (the Event Dispatch Thread calls `paint()` on components as it sees fit), we take active control of determining what screen regions need to be redrawn during each render loop.
+This also allows us to use more advanced rendering techniques than would be available passively.

 ### Scroll check
 When `RenderingSystem#render()` is called, we first check that the entity with camera focus has not moved beyond the edge of our defined scroll boundaries; if so, we clear the entire